Skip to Content

 KETO DIET FOR BEGINNERS

-A. WHAT IS KETO DIET?
+A. WHAT IS THE KETO DIET?

-Keto diet is a low carb high-fat diet that aids in weight loss.
+The Keto diet is a low carb high-fat diet that aids in weight loss.

 What are carbs?